Leave it to a friend to open your eyes to yourself.

 When the last storyteller finished and her scores gathered, my friend leaned over and whispered “You won!”
 Mental math was never my strong suit, I couldn’t confirm her prediction, so I was surprised again when they announced my name.

 Even better than being named the winner that evening, were the conversations I had when it was all over.
 Audience members I didn’t know approached to share how my story touched their lives, how they viewed the passing of their own loved ones.
 Some approached and gave me a hug.
 Several had tears in their eyes as they shared snippets of their own stories.
 Tears filled my eyes.

 My story built bridges.
-Mt story created connections.
-Listening to other’s stories, I discovered new ways to think about the world.
+My story created connections.
+Listening to others’ stories, I discovered new ways to think about the world.
 The next morning, I didn’t succumb to a vulnerability hangover.
 I awoke with the desire to listen more and share more.

 So, even though I’m an introvert, I can take the stage and slam.